The Energy Grid

 Links:

-lluminating Engineering Society/North America
+Illuminating Engineering Society/North America

 Industry Data Exchange Association

 IDEA is an industry-backed leader in E-Commerce Solutions.
-IDEA provides a service suite that maximizes supply chain efficiencies for companies, allowing them to conduct business electronically with 100 percent of their suppliers, customers and strategic partners.
+IDEA provides a service suite that maximizes supply chain efficiencies for companies, allowing them to conduct business electronically with 100 percent of their suppliers, customers, and strategic partners.

 Instrumentation, Systems, and Automation Society